slakpi/pinotams/README.md

 PiNOTAMs: Raspberry Pi Aviation NOTAMs Scraper
 ==============================================

+> ICAO has shutdown their free API tier for NOTAMs.
+If you have a paid API
+> account with ICAO, PiNOTAMs may still work...maybe...🤷.
+When the FAA gets
+> their new NOTAMs API off the ground, I may return to developing PiNOTAMs and
+> modify it to work with that service.
+Until then, here's some code that worked
+> pretty well at one time even though it was a little hacky.

 PiNOTAMs is a configurable aviation NOTAMs scraper that queries the ICAO API Data Service for new NOTAMs and delivers the text of any new NOTAMs to an email address.